binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Sprint Review roles around again, and stake holders are happy with the new features that have been added on top of the Professional Developers code.
 Of course, they have no idea that the underlying code was crated by the Professional Developer.
 Now, the stake holders have been using the software that had the new features added on top of the Code Monkey's lower quality code, and they are starting to notice other areas of the application that are no longer behaving the way they are supposed to.
 This continues to happen, and the stake holders are oblivious to the fact that it is due to the code that the Code Monkey is writing.
 They still think he is a rock star because he appears to pump out code so fast.

-So… while the Professional Developer seems to be slowing The Team down and clearly the Code Monkey is simply amazing because they deliver their features so much faster.
+So... while the Professional Developer seems to be slowing The Team down and clearly the Code Monkey is simply amazing because they deliver their features so much faster.
 The actual truth is exactly the opposite.
 The Professional Developer is creating [SOLID](http://blog.binarymist.net/2012/12/01/moving-to-tdd/#solidPrinciples) code and running at a pace that is sustainable (a key principle of the agile manifesto).

 The code that the Professional Developer wrote is easier to modify and extend as its design is superior, and it is well thought out and driven by tests.
 Their code satisfies acceptance tests, so everyone knows it meets the living specification.
 It is faster to add changes to their code because it is easier to read and therefore fewer surprises.
 If any other team members changes the Professional Developer's code in a manner that no longer conforms with the specification, the acceptance Tests around their code fail, thus providing instant feedback to the developer making the change.